Chernivtsi Raion

 Chernivtsi Raion (Чернівецький район) is a raion (district) of Chernivtsi Oblast, Ukraine.
-It was created in July 2020 as part of the reform of administrative divisions of Ukraine.
+It was created on 18 July 2020 as part of the reform of administrative divisions of Ukraine.
+Most of its territory is located in the historical region of Bukovina, while the southeastern parts are in Bessarabia, and the Hertsa region.
 The center of the raion is the city of Chernivtsi.
 Four abolished raions, Hertsa, Hlyboka, Storozhynets, and Zastavna Raions, part of abolished Kitsman and Novoselytsia Raions, as well as the city of Chernivtsi, which was previously incorporated as a city of oblast significance, were merged into Chernivtsi Raion.
 Population:

 Subdivisions

 At the time of establishment, the raion consisted of 33 hromadas: